-She is a nationally recognized expert in drug regulatory policy.
-Before joining CDER, she was the Director of Public Health Programs at the Pew Charitable Trusts.
-She has also served as Senior Health Policy Adviser with the U.S. Senate Committee on Health, Education, Labor, and Pensions, where she played a crucial role in drafting and negotiating the Food and Drug Administration Safety and Innovation Act of 2012 and other health- and drug-related legislation, including, pandemic preparedness, drug compounding, and supply chain security.
+From 2011 to 2013, Ms. Jungman was a Senior Health Policy Adviser with the U.S. Senate Committee on Health, Education, Labor, and Pensions (HELP).
+While on the HELP Committee, she advised on legislative matters related to drugs, devices, veterinary products, foods and cosmetics, and played a crucial role in drafting and negotiating the Food and Drug Administration Safety and Innovation Act of 2012 and other health- and drug-related legislation, including pandemic preparedness, drug compounding and supply chain security.

-Ms. Jungman earned her bachelor’s degree in biology from Harvard College, law degree from Georgetown University, and a master’s degree in public health from Johns Hopkins.
+Ms. Jungman holds a bachelor’s in biology from Harvard College, a law degree from Georgetown University Law Center, and a master’s in public health from Johns Hopkins School of Public Health.